SodenSys/safeLockr/README.md

 ---

-**safeLockr** is a simple and concise web API for encrypting and decrypting a single string of input.
-It does so by a combination of Caesar-cipher and randomization. **safeLockr** ensures your information remains confidential and secure.
+**safeLockr** is a super simple web API for encrypting and decrypting a single string of input.
+It does so by a combination of Caesar-cipher and randomization.

 <div align="center">